ponylang/ponylang-website/content/blog/last-week-in-pony-010123.md

 The bug was fixed in Pony 0.52.4 and a number of tests to assure that no such breakage happens in the future.
 Please update to Pony 0.52.5 to get the safety fix from 0.52.4 and a corresponding follow on in Pony 0.52.5.

+### Some Instability Expected

+In [Pony 0.52.3](https://github.com/ponylang/ponyc/releases/tag/0.52.3) we removed a sometimes unsafe garbage collection optimization.
+Runtime code that has been little used (or perhaps not at all used) over the years is now used a lot.
+Unfortunately, it appears that something in that code is suspect.
+Core team member Gordon Tisher has found that the unit tests for a project of his started segfaulting after the optimization was removed.

+The bug in question is a very odd one and not obvious in its source.
+At the moment, we know there's clearly something in code that wasn't used prior to 0.52.3 that is causing a problem.
+It is possible that this problem or others might impact on other Pony users.

+All our tests including our nightly stress tests run without issue so we don't believe that any issues will be widespread.
+And, we suspect that any issues will probably share a root cause.

+If you encounter any runtime segfaults with 0.52.3 or later that you didn't get prior to 0.52.3, please drop by the [runtime stream](https://ponylang.zulipchat.com/#narrow/stream/190365-runtime) in the [Ponylang Zulip](https://ponylang.zulipchat.com/) and let us know.

 ### Office Hours

 We have an open Zoom meeting every Friday for the community to get together and well, do whatever they want.
 In theory, Sean T. Allen "owns" the meeting and will often set an agenda.
 Anyone is welcome to show up and participate.
 Got a Pony related problem you need help solving and prefer to do it synchronously?
 Give Office Hours a try.